ooseni/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. This is a script that removes all letters c and C from input.

 21. This is a script that reverse its input.

+22. This is a script that displays all users and their home directories, sorted by users.

+	   	    .
+Based on the the /etc/passwd file